benc-uk/kube-workshop/07-improvements/readme.md

 # ✨ Improving The Deployment

 We've cut more than a few corners so far in order to simplify things and introduce concepts one at a time, now is a good time to make some simple improvements.
+We'll also pick up the pace a little with a slightly less hand holding.

 ## 🌡️ Resource Requests & Limits

 We have not given Kubernetes any information on the resources (CPU & memory) our applications require, but we can do this two ways:

-- **Resource requests**: Used by the Kubernetes scheduler to help assign *Pods* to a node with sufficient resources.
+- **Resource requests**: Used by the Kubernetes scheduler to help assign _Pods_ to a node with sufficient resources.
 This is only used when starting & scheduling pods, and not enforced after they start.
-- **Resource limits**: *Pods* will be prevented from using more resources than their assigned limits.
-These limits are enforced and can result in a *Pod* being terminated.
+- **Resource limits**: _Pods_ will be prevented from using more resources than their assigned limits.
+These limits are enforced and can result in a _Pod_ being terminated.
 It's highly recommended to set limits to prevent one workload from monopolizing cluster resources and starving other workloads.

 It's worth reading the [Kubernetes documentation on this topic](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/), especially on the units & specifiers used for memory and CPU.